MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Supplementary Results Discussions

 To investigate this possibility, we compare the accuracy rates across different combinations of data generation models and evaluation models.
 Table \ref{tab:Self_Recognition_Bias} presents the evaluation results of three models (GPT-5.1, Gemini-2.5-Pro, and Qwen3-235) serving as evaluators for the datasets generated by each respective model.
 The experimental results indicate that all evaluation models recorded consistent performance metrics regardless of the data source.

 Specifically, GPT-5.1 shows no significant performance discrepancy between its self-generated data (0.3549) and data generated by other models (0.3670, 0.3601).
 This trend is consistently observed for Gemini-2.5-Pro and Qwen3-235 as well.
 This implies that the models do not identify the source of the data to produce biased evaluations.
-Furthermore, it substantiates that the multi-model-based data augmentation technique employed in this study has secured objective data quality that is not dependent on a specific model.
+Furthermore, it substantiates that the multi-model-based data augmentation technique employed in this study has reduced the likelihood that benchmark performance is driven by generator-specific stylistic artifacts.